qmlbook/qmlbook/en/ch13/index.rst

 Working with dynamic objects, it is often necessary to track the created objects.
 Another common feature is to be able to store and restore the state of the dynamic objects.
 Both these tasks are easily handled using a ``ListModel`` that we populate dynamically.

-In the example shown below two types of elements, rockets and planets, can be created and moved around by the user.
+In the example shown below two types of elements, rockets and ufos, can be created and moved around by the user.
 In order to be able to manipulate the entire scene of dynamically created elements, we use a model to track the items.

 .. todo:: illustration